Over twenty-five of breakthrough insights and advice to entrepreneurs all over the world

-“I’ve been privileged to know Ken McCarthy.
+“I’ve been privileged to know Ken McCarthy since the early 1990s.
 I am a fan of his thinking and writing, and find him to be a great sounding board for ideas.
 I can always count on Ken to look at a problem from all angles.
 The over-used phrase, “out of the box thinking,” really does describe how Ken’s mind seems to work, so he’s hard to beat if creativity is what you want.

 Ken is strong in nuts and bolts practicality as well.
 For example, he introduced us to a talented media professional who has turned out to be one of the firm’s most important hires of the last five years.
 He also gently prodded us into expanding the range of services we offer.
 What began as one employee experiment has evolved into an entire department to the benefit of both our clients and our bottom line.”